okteto/catalog/README.md

 The service catalog tracks services, their owners, and health information.

 The original deployment contains only the most recent health data for each service in the catalog.
-This is heplful but it could be better.
+This is helpful but it could be better.

 A developer decides that health data for each service would be more helpful if it contained historical data.
 In this scenario the developer adds a data store and changes the health-checking service to provide more data.